McCarthy wins GOP vote for Speakership handily over right-wing challenge

 Rep. Marjorie Taylor Greene (R-Ga.), once a doubter of McCarthy’s ability to become Speaker, has become one of his most vocal supporters for the post — as she hopes to secure favorable committee assignments in the next Congress.
 A slim majority, she fears, could cause moderate Republicans to join Democrats and elect a compromise moderate candidate.

-“We have to like Kevin McCarthy,” Greene told reporters Monday.
-“I can’t support a challenge that will allow the Democrats to — to elect their own Speaker by pulling some of ours.”
+“We have to elect Kevin McCarthy,” Greene told reporters Monday.
+“I can’t support a challenge that will allow the Democrats to elect their own Speaker by pulling some of ours.”

 The Speakership has been a longtime goal for McCarthy, who has been active in Republican politics since his young adulthood.